hidelab/sharc-bcbio/Claire_bcbio_doc.md

 ### Creating batch script to run bcbio

-Now you need to set up your SGE file that will direct bcbio to the samples and what to do with them.
+Now you need to set up your SGE file that will direct bcbio to the samples and tell it what to do with them.

 Staying in your project folder, type `nano youranalysisname.SGE`, and paste:
 ```